vadimsemenykv/leetcode/README.md

 18. <a href="https://leetcode.com/problems/implement-queue-using-stacks/">Implement Queue using Stacks #232</a> - Easy
 19. <a href="https://leetcode.com/problems/kth-largest-element-in-an-array/">Kth Largest Element in an Array #215</a> - Medium
 20. <a href="https://leetcode.com/problems/top-k-frequent-elements/">Top K Frequent Elements #347</a></h2> - Medium
+21. <a href="https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/">Find First and Last Position of Element in Sorted Array #34</a> - Medium

 ## Used Algotithms & Data structures